Glazapolzet/MTUCI/README.md

 # **MTUCI**

 ## [Calculus](https://github.com/Glazapolzet/MTUCI/tree/main/Calculus)
 Calculator on Python that performs the simplest operations on numbers.
 The program supports 4 mathematical operations: multiplication, division, addition and subtraction.
-Also it can handle floating point and negative sign numbers.
+Also it handles floating point and negative sign numbers.

 ## [Simple-bot](https://github.com/Glazapolzet/MTUCI/tree/main/Simple-bot)
 Python telegram bot that executes 5 different commands and responds to text requests.